billthefarmer/notes/README.md

 first line.

 ## Javascript
-You may add custom javascript to be loaded into all notes by placing a `script.js` file in the `Notes/js` folder.
+You may add custom [Javascript](https://www.scaler.com/topics/javascript/) to be loaded into all notes by placing a `script.js` file in the `Notes/js` folder.
 Use the built in editor to create a script file.
 You must use the editor `accept` tick button to save the edits.
 Errors in the script will be logged by the